 Here’s an example of how in-app notification can work to a brand’s advantage.
-While it’s pretty common for game players to turn to Google or external message boards when they have a problem with a game, TinyCo recognized that solving their problem without forcing them to leave the app would be ideal.
+While it’s pretty common for game players to turn to Google or external message boards when they have a problem with a game, savvy brands recognize that solving their problem without forcing them to leave the app would be ideal.
 So the gaming company built a support desk into their mobile game “Family Guy: The Quest for Stuff.”
 As a result, customers could instantly reach out for help within a game, keeping them engaged with the product and ultimately much happier with the brand.

 What is push messaging?

 Push messaging is a very different type of communication.
 While in-app messaging enables two-way conversation, push messaging simply “pushes” information directly to customers one way.
 Users must opt-in to receive push notifications on their device, and can opt-out at any time.

 Nevertheless, push notifications are the simplest way to gain attention from a wide audience all at once.
 They can be excellent at attention-grabbing — although they can be equally annoying.
 The best way to use push notifications is to share compelling incentives with users, for example: